What Russia Should Do with Ukraine: Author

-He was born in 1963.
+He was born in 1963 in Chelyabinsk, Soviet Russia.
 He studied at the Moscow Institute of Physics and Technology in 1980, where he was a student of Georgy Shchedrovitsky.

 In 1999, he worked for the presidential campaign of then incumbent Ukrainian president Leonid Kuchma.
 In September 2004, he was a consultant to Viktor Yanukovych.
 In 2010, he worked with Arseniy Yatsenyuk.
 During Russia’s 2012 presidential elections, he worked as a consultant for Russian billionaire Mikhail Prokhorov and his party Right Cause.
 In 2012, Sergeitsev co-produced the Russian feature film Match which was criticized for Ukrainophobia.
 In 2014, it was banned on the territory of Ukraine as propaganda.

-According to Der Tagesspiegel, Sergeitsev supports the (since 2015) pro-Putin political party "Civic Platform" financed by one of the oligarchs from Putin's inner circle.
+According to Der Tagesspiegel, Sergeitsev supports the (since 2015) pro-Putin (formerly opposition) political party Civic Platform financed by one of the oligarchs from Putin's inner circle.
 According to Euractiv, Sergeitsev is "one of the ideologists of modern Russian fascism".

 Reactions

-Domestic reaction
+Russian domestic reaction

 Dmitry Medvedev, the current deputy chairman of the Security Council of Russia, as well as former president of Russia between 2008 and 2012 and former prime minister of Russia between 2012 and 2020, reiterated the main points of the article a few days after its publication.
 According to Medvedev, "a passionate segment of Ukrainian society has been praying to the Third Reich", Ukraine is a Nazi state like the Third Reich that must be "denazified" and "eradicated", and the result will be a collapse of Ukraine as a state.
 Medvedev claims that the collapse is a path towards "open Eurasia from Lisbon to Vladivostok".
 Medvedev has continued this rhetoric, posting lengthy diatribes against Ukraine aimed at domestic audiences.
-For example, in his "On Fakes and True History", he claimed that "the very essence of Ukrainianness, fed by anti-Russian venom and lies about its identity, is one big sham..."
+For example, in his "On Fakes and True History", he claimed that "the very essence of Ukrainianness, fed by anti-Russian venom and lies about its identity, is one big sham".

 On 26 April 2022, Putin's national security adviser Nikolai Patrushev said that "the Americans by using their proteges in Kyiv decided to create an antipode of our country, cynically choosing Ukraine for this, trying to divide an essentially single nation" and that "the result of the policy of the West and the Kyiv regime under its control can only be the disintegration of Ukraine into several states".

 Russian opposition politician Leonid Gozman, former co-chairman of Right Cause, called Sergeytsev a "scumbag".
 Andrei Kolesnikov, a political analyst at Carnegie Moscow Center, said that consultants like Sergeytsev can be used to create strategies for authorities but they "don’t have any serious influence on anything".